 Burma's Supreme Court has heard a final appeal against the extended house arrest of pro-democracy leader Aung San Suu Kyi.

-Her sentence was extended by 18 months last year after a
+Her sentence was extended by 18 months last year after a US man swam uninvited to her lakeside home in Rangoon.
+An earlier appeal was rejected by a lower court.

 The hearing comes days after the latest in a series of meetings between Ms Suu Kyi and a member of the military government.

-Her lawyers have based their appeal on a legal technicality rather than the facts of the case, says the BBC's
+Her lawyers have based their appeal on a legal technicality rather than the facts of the case, says the BBC's South-East Asia correspondent, Rachel Harvey.

 They argue that the charges against their client were brought using a law from a constitution which is now defunct.